 KSI: Replacing the mushroom lamp with an LED

-For the streets in the Chattenweg residential area, the city conducted a survey together with the Taunus-Zeitung newspaper.
-Seven different LED lights were installed for this purpose.
-The choice fell on the so-called "Spanish hat".
-A total of 56 mushroom lights have been replaced with the new model since January 2013 with the help of the funding.
-The order amounts to a total of 54,400 euros.
+There was a survey in the Chattenweg residential area.
+The city and the Taunus-Zeitung newspaper conducted it.
+Seven different LED lights were installed.
+The choice fell on the "Spanish Hat".
+Since January 2013, 56 mushroom lights have been replaced.
+The new model is being installed.
+This cost a total of 54,400 euros.

 File number: 03KS0851